tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- CACE is defined as the causal effect of a concept (such as the brightness or an object in the image) on the prediction.
 In order to generate counterfactuals, authors leverage a VAE-based architecture.
 * ***Liu, Shusen, et al. "Generative counterfactual introspection for explainable deep learning." arXiv preprint arXiv:1907.03077 (2019).***
 	- [Paper  Link](https://arxiv.org/pdf/1907.03077.pdf)
-	- propose a generative model to generate counterfactual explanations for explaining a model’s decisions
+	- propose a generative model to generate counterfactual explanations for explaining a model’s decisions.
 ### Fairness: <a name="fairness"></a>
 Counterfactual fairnessis a notion of fairness derived from Pearl’s causal model, which considers a model is fair if for a par-ticular individual or group its prediction in the realworld is the same as that in the counterfactual worldwhere the individual(s) had belonged to a differ-ent demographic group.
 * ***Kusner, Matt J., et al. "Counterfactual fairness." _Advances in Neural Information Processing Systems_.
 2017.***